 - understand that online safety is a core part of safeguarding; as such it is part of everyone's role.
-Never think that 'someone else will pick it up'; - know that the Headteacher at Sandgate is the Designated Safeguarding Lead and Online Safety Lead - read and understand Annex A of 'Keeping Children Safe in Education' unless they work in the SLT or directly with children when they must read and understand Part 1 and Annex B instead; - read, understand, and help promote the school's Online Safety Policy and procedures in conjunction with the Child Protection and other related school Policies and procedures; - read, sign, and follow the school Staff Acceptable Use Agreement and staff Code of Conduct; - be aware of online safety issues related to the use of mobile technology e.g., phones, cameras and other hand-held devices and follow school procedures in relation to these devices; - ensure the security of their username and password for the school system, not allow other users to access the systems using their log on details and immediately report any suspicion or evidence that there has been a breach of security.
-Passwords will be changed on a regular basis and at least every 6 months; - record online safety incidents in the same way as any child protection incident and report incidents to the DSL/OSL in accordance with school procedures; - notify the DSL/OSL if policy does not reflect practice in the school and follow escalation procedures if concerns are not promptly acted upon; - identify opportunities to thread online safety through all school activities, both outside the classroom and within the curriculum, supporting curriculum/subject leads, and making the most of unexpected learning opportunities as they arise;
+Never think that 'someone else will pick it up'; - know who the Designated Safeguarding Lead and Online Safety Lead are - read and understand Part one (which includes Annex B) of Keeping Children Safe in Education unless they do not work directly with children when they must read and understand Annex A instead; - read, understand, and help promote the school's Online Safety Policy and procedures in conjunction with the Child Protection and other related school Policies and procedures; - read, sign, and follow the school Staff Acceptable Use Agreement and staff Code of Conduct; - be aware of online safety issues related to the use of mobile technology e.g. phones, cameras, smart watches and other hand-held devices and follow school procedures in relation to these devices; - ensure the security of their username and password for the school system, not allow other users to access the systems using their log on details and immediately report any suspicion or evidence that there has been a breach of security. - record online safety incidents in the same way as any child protection incident and report incidents to the DSL/OSL in accordance with school procedures; - notify the DSL/OSL if policy does not reflect practice in the school and follow escalation procedures if concerns are not promptly acted upon; - identify opportunities to thread online safety through all school activities, both outside the classroom and within the curriculum, supporting curriculum/stage/subject leads, and making the most of unexpected learning opportunities as they arise;

-- whenever overseeing the use of technology (devices, the Internet, new technology such as augmented reality, etc.) in school or setting as homework tasks, encourage sensible use, monitor what pupils are doing and consider potential dangers and the age appropriateness of websites (check what appropriate filtering and monitoring processes are in place); - carefully supervise and guide pupils when engaged in learning activities involving online technology, supporting them with search skills, critical thinking (e.g., fake news), age-appropriate materials and signposting, and legal issues such as copyright and data law; - prepare and check all online source and resources before using in the classroom; - encourage pupils to follow their Acceptable Use Agreement, regularly remind them about it and enforce school sanctions where there is a breach of the Agreement; - notify the DSL/OSL of new trends and issues before they become a problem; - take a zero-tolerance approach to bullying and low-level sexual harassment either offline or online; - receive and act upon regular updates from the DSL/OSL and have a healthy curiosity for online safety issues; - model safe, responsible, and professional behaviours in their own use of technology.
-This includes outside the school hours and site, and on social media, in all aspects upholding the reputation of the school and the professional reputation of all staff; - ensure that any digital communications with pupils are on a professional level and only through schoolbased systems, never through personal mechanisms, e.g., email, text, mobile phones or social media messaging or posts.
+- whenever overseeing the use of technology (devices, the Internet, new technology such as augmented reality, etc.) in school or setting as homework tasks, encourage sensible use, monitor what pupils are doing and consider potential dangers and the age appropriateness of websites (check what appropriate filtering and monitoring processes are in place); - carefully supervise and guide pupils when engaged in learning activities involving online technology, supporting them with search skills, critical thinking (e.g. fake news), age-appropriate materials and signposting, and legal issues such as copyright and data law; - prepare and check all online source and resources before using in the classroom; - encourage pupils to follow their Acceptable Use Agreement, regularly remind them about it and enforce school sanctions where there is a breach of the Agreement; - notify the DSL/OSL of new trends and issues before they become a problem; - take a zero-tolerance approach to bullying and low-level sexual harassment either offline or online; - receive and act upon regular updates from the DSL/OSL and have a healthy curiosity for online safety issues; - model safe, responsible, and professional behaviours in their own use of technology.
+This includes outside the school hours and site, and on social media, in all aspects upholding the reputation of the school and the professional reputation of all staff; - ensure that any digital communications with pupils are on a professional level and only through schoolbased systems, never through personal mechanisms, e.g. email, text, mobile phones or social media messaging or posts.